JCheckboxTree/JCheckboxTree/README.md

 # JCheckboxTree
 Java swing checkbox tree.
-Easy to use, good looking, nice features.
+Easy to use, good looking, and nice features.

 ## General Features: